nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'hashingMemoryCost' => PASSWORD_ARGON2_DEFAULT_MEMORY_COST,

-The memory in KiB to be used by the algorithm for computing a hash.
+The memory in KB to be used by the algorithm for computing a hash.
 The value must be an integer, and the minimum value is 8 times the number of CPU threads.

 Values that undershoot the minimum will be ignored in favor of the minimum.